Serving Rural and Urban Communities

 Inspired by the Wallace family legacy, The Wallace Centers of Iowa provides a variety of programs and services to build awareness of local food, sustainable agriculture, and civility.
 WCI serves both urban and rural communities with locations at the Henry A. Wallace Country Life Center in rural Orient and the Wallace House in Des Moines.
 Program activities include:

-Produce Production and Sales
+Produce Production and Distribution

 Community-Building & Educational Programs